chef/chef-workstation/docs/architecture/telemetry.md

 The caller will not receive success/failure notification of the payload's final upstream disposition.

 If the payload field `TELEMETRY_OPT_OUT` contains any value other than nil, or the config key `telemetry.enabled` is `false`, the telemetry payload will be dropped without further processing.
-This lets us limit the opt-out checks to live only in the service, without the clients having to make decisions based on its presence.
+This lets centralize all opt-in/out checks in the service without spreading that logic into client libraries.

 The outbound telemetry payload is a JSON object that complies with the [es-telemetry-pipeline event schema](https://github.com/chef/es-telemetry-pipeline/blob/master/schema/event.schema.json).